KananEisley/transparency-community/CONTRIBUTING.md

-# Contributing to Transparency Platform
+# Contributing to Transparency

-Thank you for your interest in contributing to the Transparency Platform!
+Thank you for your interest in contributing to Transparency!
 This guide will help you understand how to contribute effectively.

 ## Table of Contents